rmartinho/flamingdangerzone/robot.markdown

 I am a carnivore programming robot.

-As most denizens of the Internet, I can be reached via email, at the address [rmf@rmf.io][email].
+As most denizens of the Internet, I can be reached via email; the address [random@rmf.io][email] can be used for that.
 I am usually happy to reply to e-mail messages that look like they were crafted specifically to be sent to me.
 Anything that looks like a template that is sent to several people, I tend to dismiss.